davecheney/arduino6502/README.md

   screen /dev/tty.usbmodem1421 9600

-To exit the screen, press `Ctrl-a Z`.
+To exit the screen, press `Ctrl-a k`.

 _note_: the exact device name may be different on your system.